DerekDiJin/DerekDiJin.github.io/_pages/research.md

 My research applications include:

-* ###### Web data entity linkage in knowledge integration and knowledge base construction, i.e., consolidate records from different web sources that represent the same real-world entity, such as the same book listed in different online sales websites.
+* ###### Web data entity linkage in knowledge integration and knowledge base construction, i.e., consolidate records from different web sources that represent the same real-world entity, such as the same book listed in different online sales websites. ######
-%This application would significantly reduce the cost of future computation and storage. ######

 * ###### Temporal link prediction and anomaly detection in heterogeneous web networks, e.g., predicting the potential friend of a user in social networks even though they didn't know about each other in the past, as well as detecting the fraud (such as a bot for malicious advertising) in user-product networks of the online sales website.
 This application aims to improve the quality of advertisement and customer purchasing experience. ######